February 6, 2024

 Enery Seals Virtual PPA with Šariš Brewery for Solar Energy

 Šariš Brewery has signed Slovakia’s first Virtual PPA with Enery, securing renewable electricity from a new solar park starting in 2025.
-This agreement supports the brewery’s goal of achieving carbon neutrality by 2030.
+This landmark agreement supports the brewery’s goal of achieving carbon neutrality by 2030.

 Plzeňský Prazdroj’s Sustainability Strategy